featurehub-io/featurehub-examples/golang-service/README.md

 - Add some features

 Now run the example golang service:
-- Put your SDK key into the consts in main.go
+- Put your API key into the consts in main.go
 - `go run main.go`

 Now hit the service with curl: